What is electromagnetic shielding?

 CP has produced communications enclosures for the new aircraft carriers for the Royal Navy.
 The problem was that multiple cable entries were required and it would be an advantage to be able to install or change cabling without a lengthy dismantling or assembly procedure.
 By designing a custom flexible and conductive multiple cable entry port EMI protection standards were met.

 To maintain good continuity of contact on flexible seals it is important that they are evenly compressed.
-CP provides for this with butterfly and toggle catches and have further latch solutions in development.
+CP provides for this with butterfly and toggle catches and has further latch solutions in development.

 EMI Best Practise Case Study